Licensed Mental Health Counselor, LMHC

 Loss and grief

-Palma Terranova is a Licensed Mental Health Counselor in Providence and East Greenwich, RI specializing in anxiety, depression, relationships, trauma, stress management, mindfulness, and loss and grief.
+Palma Terranova is a Licensed Mental Health Counselor in Providence, RI specializing in anxiety, depression, relationships, trauma, stress management, mindfulness, and loss and grief.
 She empowers each client with the self-care skills to successfully navigate times of uncertainty and change throughout school, work, and relationships.
 As a highly knowledgeable therapist with years of experience in the field of behavioral health, Palma is passionate about helping clients emotionally grow and find fulfillment.

 Palma’s empirical approach is tailored to each client’s needs, with an emphasis on finding balance and overall wellness.
 She draws primarily from skill-based approaches, including Cognitive Behavioral Therapy (CBT), while also helping clients explore bigger questions about their past, family relationships, and life purpose.